MoussaBane/FirmWebApp_Asp.Net_Core_MVC/README.md

 For more details about the DevExtreme components used in this project, check out the [DevExtreme Documentation](https://js.devexpress.com/Documentation/).
 You can also find sample codes by exploring DevExtreme's demo applications.

-## License

-This project is licensed under [License Name].
-Refer to the `LICENSE` file for further information.